 Harvard College students can access an online copy of the book on Hollis, or you can purchase the book from the Coop bookstore or any other online retailer.

-College students: The class meets every Monday except during the first week when we are meeting on Wednesday.
+College students: The class meets every Wednesday.
 Attending these in-person classes is mandatory and a crucial component of learning the material in this course.
+In each class, we will spend some time on design exercises and activities.
+Please upload the completed activities as part of your homework.
 Please arrive on time, as we will start promptly.
 At the end of each class, we will ask you to fill out and submit a brief reflection to collect feedback.

-DCE Students: Instead of attending class in person, DCE and exempt college students can either watch a live zoom stream of the class or watch edited video recordings that will be posted no more than 24 hours after class.
-We also strongly encourage you to complete the in-class activities on your own.
-Additionally, we will hold a weekly virtual section for the group-work part of the lecture for DCE students.
+DCE Students: Instead of attending class in person, DCE and exempt college students can participate in a live zoom stream of the class or watch edited video recordings that will be posted no more than 24 hours after class.
+In either case, we ask you to complete the in-class activities independently and upload them as part of your homework.
+Additionally, we will hold a weekly virtual section for the activities and group-work covered in the lecture for DCE students.
 Groups will be assigned by the teaching staff.

-DCE students: Instead of attending labs in person, DCE and exempt students will have a weekly online lab on Thursdays to work on the lab alone or in pairs.
+DCE students: Instead of attending labs in person, DCE students will have a weekly online lab on Monday evenings to work on the lab alone or in pairs.
 Attending the online lab is strongly encouraged but not mandatory.

 Asynchronous Materials & Quizzes

-In preparation for class each week, you will work on your own through asynchronous materials (YouTube videos, websites, lecture videos, book chapters, etc.) to ensure that you are prepared for the programming labs and the activities in class.
-You are expected to read and watch these materials posted on Canvas each week.
+In preparation for class each week, you will work on your own through asynchronous materials (mainly book chapters) to ensure that you are prepared for the programming labs and the activities in class.
 For the lab readings, you will be asked to complete brief online quizzes that test your understanding of the material for that week.